meltingice/CamanJS/README.md

 * libjpeg
 * libpng
 * [node-canvas](https://github.com/LearnBoost/node-canvas)
-  * Can also use: npm install canvas -g
+  * Can also use: npm install canvas

 **Saving from NodeJS**